 No. Nowhere in the law does it say that a records custodian can demand to know the reason for the request.
 However, records custodians are encouraged to release materials in the public interest.

 The Supervisor of Public Records is the primary enforcer of the public records law within the state.
 Appeals should be sent to his office.
-From there, the SPR can order the custodian to comply; further refusal to do so may result in referral to the Attorney General or the appropriate district attorney.
+From there, the SPR can order the custodian to comply; further refusal to do so may result in referral to the Attorney General or the appropriate district attorney, although this is rare.

 “Every person for whom a search of public records is made shall, at the direction of the person having custody of such records, pay the actual expense of such search.”
 G.L. c.
 66 § 10(b)

 - Prepare/mail vehicle accident report - $5 for up to 6 pages, .50 for each additional page